GOP senators are already balking at Trump’s pick of Matt Gaetz for attorney general

 | Washington

-President Trump’s shock pick of Florida Rep. Matt Gaetz for attorney general was met with shock and incredulity from some Senate Republicans, a sign that his nomination faces an uphill battle in the Senate.
+President Trump’s pick of Florida Rep. Matt Gaetz for attorney general was met with shock and incredulity from some Senate Republicans, a sign that his nomination faces an uphill battle in the Senate.

 “He’s got his work cut out for him,” Iowa Republican Sen. Joni Ernst told reporters shortly after Mr. Trump announced Mr. Gaetz’s nomination Wednesday afternoon.